Obey God and leave all the consequences to Him.

 But you don’t want to create email newsletters manually.
 You’ll soon get tired of it.

-If you opt for the email add on, all you do is keep adding articles and sermon links to your website.
+That’s why I create you an automatic email newsletter.
+All you do is keep adding articles and sermon links to your website.

 They’re sent out in a beautiful newsletter with the main image of your post, as well as a link back to your article (or sermon link).

-We add a sign up box to your website where website visitors can add their names and email addresses.
+I add a signup box to your website where website visitors can add their names and email addresses.
 This automatically adds them to your newsletter.

 You’re welcome to add up to 500 subscribers to your newsletter for a start.